eerimoq/pbtools/README.rst

 A message is a struct in C.

-For example, let's create a protocol specification as below.
+For example, let's create a protocol specification.

 .. code-block:: proto